kboni/bass-xtractor/README.md

 - If `--folder` is specified, all `--file` arguments will be ignored
 - You must specify either `--folder` or `--file` (or multiple `--file` arguments)
 - The `--output_folder` argument is always required
+- YouTube URLs are processed in addition to local files

 ## Examples